flyskywhy/react-native-pixi/README.md

 const devicePixelRatio = 1;

-// PIXI default getContext 'webgl', or you can let it getContext '2d' instead against `forceCanvas = true`
+// PIXI default getContext 'webgl', or you can let it getContext '2d' instead against `forceCanvas = true` const forceCanvas = false;
-// TODO: debug why the spriteRequireLoader in spriteByResourceLoader() will flick if `forceCanvas = true` on Android const forceCanvas = false;

 export default class Pixi extends Component {